KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

 In KeyboardKit, a ``CalloutActionProvider`` can be used to provide dynamic callout actions, which are then presented when a key that has actions defined in the provider is long pressed.

-KeyboardKit injects a ``StandardCalloutActionProvider`` into ``KeyboardInputViewController/services``.
-You can modify or replace this instance at any time.
+KeyboardKit automatically creates an instance of ``Callouts/StandardActionProvider`` and injects it into ``KeyboardInputViewController/services``.
+You can replace it at any time, as described further down, or inject localized providers into it.

-You can add and replace localized providers to the ``StandardCalloutActionProvider``, or replace the ``KeyboardInputViewController/services`` provider with a custom ``CalloutActionProvider``.